 - 100+ pounds — 3 cloves

-Remember, garlic has a number of health benefits for dogs, and are a great form of natural parasite control.
+Remember, garlic has a number of health benefits for dogs, and is a great form of natural parasite control.

 6. Use Bone Broth As Stock